Close Alert Banner

 • Route 900 also takes you to Brock St. Espresso for an artisan coffee in the heart of downtown Whitby.

-• Visit Goldies Café in Ajax via Routes 917, 216 or 224 for a hot chocolate flight—perfect for a quick winter treat.
+• Visit Goldies Café in Ajax via Routes 917, 216 or 224 for a hot chocolate flight—perfect for a quick treat.

 • Route 56 takes you right into downtown Oshawa, where you can visit BOND|ST Event Centre, a chic café in a historic space serving bold espresso tonics and creamy matcha lattes.

-Discover more local cafés to visit this season
+Discover more local cafés to visit

 Bus fares and passes